mkmark/x4-notes/README.md

 ### other plots

 I put all other plots, together with the remaining part of the CoH plot on hold.
-These plots tend to have irreversible decisions with little benefits to my goals.
+These plots tend to have irreversible decisions with little benefit to my goals.

-For example, Paranid plot will unlock BUC reputation which I tend to avoid so I can keep harvesting exceptional chasis mod at no loss.
+For example, Paranid plot will unlock BUC reputation which I tend to avoid so I can keep harvesting exceptional chassis mod at no loss.

-## best equipments for specific purposes
+## best equipment for specific purposes

 - shield
   - TER